 “After twenty-five years, Reef is thriving as one of the leading surf brands in the world offering footwear for guys, girls and kids.
 Reef has evolved from its humble sandal beginnings to now include a men’s apparel division launched in 2003, followed by the launch of girl’s swim and apparel in 2008.
 Reef also recently launched Reef Redemption; a program intended to lessen our footprint on the Environment.
 Reef Redemption initiatives thrive through a product series using green technology, our culture of giving and our in-house efforts to work towards a more environmentally friendly work environment.
 Through all the change over the past twenty-five years, Reef is driven by the same constant – we are surfers at heart, drawing influences from the world around us.
 We still stand for the same foundation that the company was founded on by Fernando and Santi back in 1984.
 Reef is a core surf company.
 We create authentic and innovative products intended to nurture an incredibly fortunate lifestyle that involves surf, sensuality and a life filled with happiness.”

 “What started in 1969 as a vision or ‘Search’ of two friends has grown into a philosophy and way of life for surfers and boardsport enthusiasts worldwide.
-Rip Curl remains a privately owned company committed to the mission of being regarded as the Ultimate Surfing Company in all that we do.
-Now designing, producing, and distributing a variety of innovative products in more than 60 countries worldwide, Rip Curl takes pride in our world-class roster of surfers and the simple objective to Live The Search.”
+In 2019 Rip Curl was acquired by Australiasian outdoor company, Kathmandu.
+However, Rip Curl will remain an independent brand, continuing to design, producing, and distribute a variety of innovative products in more than 60 countries worldwide, Rip Curl takes pride in our world-class roster of surfers and the simple objective to Live The Search.”

 “Since 1969, Channel Islands Surfboards has been dedicated to performance and quality through hard work, innovation, and originality.
 Over the last 43 years, Channel Islands has grown from a local grass-roots operation to a cutting edge organization, catering to the best surfers in the world.
 It started with hard-core surfing and quality in mind and these guidelines have brought us through four decades of constant change in the surf industry.
 Channel Islands will shape the new millennium with innovative design and quality as our main focus.”